LukeClancy/dynamic-records-meritfront/README.md

 Let me know if this actually becomes an issue for someone and I will throw in a workaround.

+## Changelog

+1.1.10
+- Added functionality in headache_sql where for sql arguments that are equal, we only use one sql argument instead of repeating arguments
+- Added functionality in headache_sql for 'multi row expressions' which are inputtable as an Array of Arrays.
+See the upsert example in the headache_sql documentation above for more.
+- Added a warning in the README for non-postgresql databases.
+Contact me if you hit issues and we can work it out.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/LukeClancy/dynamic-records-meritfront.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/LukeClancy/dynamic-records-meritfront/blob/master/CODE_OF_CONDUCT.md).